 - 1. The RCE is intended to be on the same timeframe as the TQE. - The earliest an RCE proposal can be approved for a given year is the day after the TQE is given.
 Of course, students may consider and plan ideas for an RCE prior to that, but the RCE cannot be approved to proceed.
 Students are cautioned against developing the project too far in advance of approval, as approval is not guaranteed. - 3.
-The latest an RCE proposal can be approved to begin is the first week of Spring semester of the year of their examination. - 4.
+The latest an RCE proposal can be approved to begin is the Friday of the first full week of Spring semester of the year of their examination. - 4.
 There is no earliest timeframe for an RCE to be submitted after it has been approved, although it would be considered highly unlikely that the period would be less than 3 months.
+The deadline for the RCE to be submitted is the second day of the TQE (the Thursday prior to the start of classes).